MikeRow/easyraikitphp/README.md

-# raikitphp
+# easyraikitphp
-PHP Class to connect or manager your RaiBlocks node
+PHP scripts for managing your RaiBlocks node

 **easyraiblocksphp** | manage node through RPC with PHP